andmarruda/Proftpd/conf.d/readme.md

 13) Change the owner and authorization of the directory that you created in the previous step
 14) sudo chown proftpd /etc/proftpd/auth_key -R
 15) sudo chmod 700 /etc/proftpd/auth_key -R
+16) Disabling SFTP access from SSH
+17) Run the command bellow
+18) sudo nano /etc/ssh/sshd_config
+19) Will open the text editor nano search for the line as follow:
+20) Subsystem sftp /usr/lib/openssh/sftp-server
+21) Comment it using # before the line like follow
+22) #Subsystem sftp /usr/lib/openssh/sftp-server
+23) Restart the ssh with the follow command:
+24) sudo systemctl restart ssh

 After this just run the follow command: sudo systemctl restart proftpd